LuolBR/LuolBR/README.md

 ### Hi!
 I'm Lucas Silva 👋

-- 🔭 Currently working as English Teacher at Fisk Centro de Ensino;
+- 🔭 Currently working as English Teacher at Fisk - Education Center;
 - 🌱 Analysis and Systems Development student at UNESA;
 - 🌱 Studying CS50 - Introduction to Computer Science at Harvard;
 - 🌱 Learning Kotlin and Android (Native) development;